Welcome to the

 Invasive Species Management Conference & Workshop

 Innovations in Invasive Species Management & Workshop will take place December 13-15, 2017, at the Gaylord Opryland Hotel in Nashville, TN.
 Co-hosts are Invasive Plant Control, Inc., the National Military Fish and Wildlife Association’s Invasive Species Working Group, TN-IPC, SE-EPPC, and NAIPC.
 Presentation topics include use of drones, staging Weed Wrangles, mapping, pollinator habitat management, native plant restoration, managing sensitive areas, and public communication among others.
 Outdoor demonstrations of equipment are planned.
-More complete information is here: Innovations in Invasive Species Management Conference and Workshop 5.03 update.
-Link here for conference registration.
+Complete information and registration may be found here.

 Post-Fire Planting Guide for Gatlinburg, TN